Protecting homeowners from discriminatory home appraisals

 Both agencies are members of the Interagency Task Force on Property Appraisal and Valuation Equity (PAVE), which was created by President Biden to evaluate the causes, extent, and consequences of appraisal bias and establish a transformative set of recommendations to root out racial and ethnic bias in home valuations.
-PAVE issued its Action Plan in March 2022, and its member agencies are currently working to implement the commitments in the plan.
+PAVE issued its in March 2022, and its member agencies are currently working to implement the commitments in the plan.

 In January 2023, the CFPB hosted the first-ever public hearing of the Appraisal Subcommittee (ASC), which oversees regulation of real estate appraisals for federally-related transactions.
 The hearing, which featured a panel of expert witnesses, focused on the scope and impact of appraisal bias.
 Based on witness statements and public comments received following the hearing, the ASC will hold additional hearings to continue to its work to address appraisal bias.

 Additionally, in February 2023, the CFPB, DOJ, and leaders from across the federal government submitted a joint letter to The Appraisal Foundation (TAF)–the private, nongovernmental organization that sets appraisal standards—expressing concerns about a draft Ethics Rule.
 The letter urged TAF to revise the rule to include a detailed statement of the federal prohibitions against discrimination.
 Afterward, TAF announced that it would issue a revised draft in the months ahead.

 And most recently, given the growing role of algorithms and artificial intelligence in the financial sector, the CFPB and other federal agencies are developing a rule to minimize the risk of bias in algorithms used to estimate home values.